valtimo-platform/valtimo-documentation/using-valtimo/access-control/access-control.md

 Access control is always applied by default.
 This means that when a user requests a resource, the access control layer will check if the user has the required permissions to access the resource.
 To prevent certain actions from being checked by the access control layer, this needs to be explicitly configured.
-Tasks and listeners used in BPMN models are not considered being accessed by a user, and therefore do not have access control applied to them.
+Tasks and listeners executed by BPMN models are not considered being accessed by a user, and therefore do not have access control applied to them.
+The exception is user tasks.
+Since a user completes these tasks, access control is applied to them to verify the user is allowed to complete the task.

 To prevent access control from being applied when writing custom code, `runWithoutAuthorization` can be used.
 See [the extending valtimo page](/extending-valtimo/access-control/run-without-access-control.md) for more information.